asmyk/graphql-workshops/client/display-items-list-on-front-end.md

 # Display items list on front end

 To display data on frontend we need to tell GraphQL what query will be executed and what data we want.
-An example below shows a simple query that fetching list with info about TV series:
+An example below shows a simple query that fetches a list with info about TV series:

 {% code title="src/components/SeriesList.js" %}
 ```jsx